 VIEW OF THE CASTLE FROM THE SOUTH

-neo-Gothic lounge and a
+neo-Gothic lounge and

-fallow deer living half-wild in the surrounding park, whose presence here is a reference to the tradition of pre-war castle menagerie.
+the fallow deer living half-wild in the surrounding park, whose presence here is a reference to the tradition of pre-war castle menagerie.

 Castle in Niemodlin

 tel.
 608 090 840

 A YOUNG FALLOW DEER POSING ON THE BACKGROUND OF THE CASTLE CHAPEL